Blog🔥 Glow Up Tips

 For maximum accuracy, I recommend using our photofeeler alternative (/photofeeler-alternative) alongside Photofeeler to get a more comprehensive assessment.
 The alternative tool processes images locally, ensuring privacy while providing detailed breakdowns of facial symmetry, golden ratio compliance, and feature harmony.
+If you want a written audit on top of the score, the PMC-backed dating photo audit ties each finding to the underlying research so you can tell which fixes are actually evidence-supported.
 This dual approach eliminates single-platform bias and gives you actionable data for improvement.

-The key insight from my testing: Photofeeler works best for dating photo optimization, while looksmax AI online tools like our alternative excel at identifying specific areas for facial improvement.
-Use Photofeeler for final photo selection and alternatives for feature analysis and enhancement guidance.
+Practical takeaway: Photofeeler is well-suited for dating-photo selection across a portfolio, while looksmax AI tools like our alternative are better at identifying specific facial areas for improvement.
+Use Photofeeler for final photo selection across multiple variants and alternatives for feature-level analysis.

 Pro tip

-Test the same 3 photos across both platforms.
-If scores differ by more than 1.5 points, the lower-scoring platform is identifying fixable issues.
+Test the same 3 photos across two or more platforms.
+If the scores differ noticeably, the lower-scoring platform is usually surfacing fixable issues — lighting, angle, expression — that the higher-scoring one ignored.

-I discovered that Photofeeler's AI heavily penalizes photos with uneven lighting, scoring them 23% lower on average than identical images with proper illumination.
-The algorithm specifically looks for catchlight in both eyes, even skin tone across the face, and shadow definition around the jawline.
-Photos without these elements trigger the system's "low quality" flags, reducing scores before facial analysis even begins.
+Photofeeler's AI noticeably penalizes photos with uneven lighting compared to the same face under even, well-distributed light.
+The standard photographic checklist applies: catchlight in both eyes, even skin tone across the face, and soft shadow definition around the jawline.
+Photos missing those cues read as "low quality" before any facial analysis really kicks in.

 Quick win